bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 **Makeup gain (dB):** The amount of gain added to the processed result.
 Compared to the Compressor effect shipped with Audacity there is no *Make-up gain to 0dB after compressing* setting in this plug-in.
 However, you can easily set this to 0dB and then apply a *Normalize* effect to 0dB to the whole song and it will do the exact same processing.

+**Enable:** A handy feature with this plug-in is the `Enable` tickbox.
+It will let you play back the audio with the effect window open and adjust the settings in real time.
+This way you can monitor your changes right away.

 An example of how compression affects the audio, highlighted part has been compressed at 1:3 ratio with a threshold at -30db (red line).
 ![Compression](https://i.imgur.com/6VMXy3j.png)